SoftwareAG/c8y-docs/src/documents/guides/reference/users.html.md

 ---
 The user interface consists of the following parts:

--   The *user API* resource returns URIs and URI templates to collections of users, groups, and roles, so that all users, groups, roles and user or group with particular name can be queried.
+-   *user API* resource - returns URIs and URI templates to collections of users, groups, and roles, so that all users, groups, roles and user or group with particular name can be queried.
--   The *user collection* resource retrieves sets of users and enables creating new users.
+-   *user collection* resource - retrieves sets of users and enables creating new users.
--   The *user* resource represents individual users that can be queried and deleted.
+-   *user* resource - represents individual users that can be queried and deleted.
--   The *user reference collection* resource retrieves sets of references to users.
+-   *user reference collection* resource - retrieves sets of references to users.
 These could be, for example, users of a particular user group.
 It also enables adding new users to a collection.
--   The *user reference* resource represents one individual reference to a user, which can be retrieved or deleted.
+-   *user reference* resource - represents one individual reference to a user, which can be retrieved or deleted.
--   The *current user* resource represents the user that is logged in and can be queried and modified.
+-   *current user* resource - represents the user that is logged in and can be queried and modified.
--   The *group collection* resource retrieves sets of groups and enables creating new groups.
+-   *group collection* resource -retrieves sets of groups and enables creating new groups.
--   The *group* resource represents individual groups that can be queried and deleted.
+-   *group* resource - represents individual groups that can be queried and deleted.
--   The *group reference collection* resource retrieves sets of references to groups.
-It could be, for example, groups of a particular user.
+-   *group reference collection* resource - retrieves sets of references to groups.
+Could be, for example, groups of a particular user.
--   The *group reference* resource represents one individual reference to a group, which can be retrieved or deleted.
+-   *group reference* resource - represents one individual reference to a group, which can be retrieved or deleted.
--   The *role collection* resource retrieves sets of roles.
+-   *role collection* resource - retrieves sets of roles.
--   The *role* resource represents individual roles that can be queried and assigned or unassigned to users or groups.
+-   *role* resource - represents individual roles that can be queried and assigned or unassigned to users or groups.
--   The *role reference collection* resource retrieves sets of references to roles.
-These could be, for example, roles of a particular user or group.
+-   *role reference collection* resource - retrieves sets of references to roles.
+Could be, for example, roles of a particular user or group.
--   The *role reference* resource represents one individual reference to a role, which can be retrieved.
+-   *role reference* resource - represents one individual reference to a role, which can be retrieved.

-> "Realm" as used in this API usually corresponds to a tenant.
+> **Info:** "Realm" as used in this API usually corresponds to a tenant.

-> Note that for all PUT/POST requests accept header should be provided, otherwise an empty response body will be returned.
+> For all PUT/POST requests an accept header should be provided, otherwise an empty response body will be returned.

 ## User API